Orthabond Contact Adhesive Glue - 1 Litre

 RA1282

-Very high strength contact adhesive is used as a rubber shoe glue used professionally by shoe repairers, shoe makers, model and prop makers, as well as builders, repairers and manufacturers.
+Very high strength contact adhesive glue is used as a rubber shoe glue.
+This market leading adhesive is very popular with shoe repairers, shoe makers, prop makers, technicians, builders, repairers and manufacturers.
+Use for permanent bonding.
+Has a dry time of just over 15 minutes.
+Buy online.

 Sold: 1 Litre